 Day 12-14: Tour the Phi Phi Islands

 No vacation to Thailand is ever completed without exploring the Phi Phi Islands.
 In the province of Krabi, these islands overlook the Andaman Sea.
-They are a group of 6 islands that together form Phi Phi Islands.
-However, we recommend you to visit 4 main islands.
+They are a group of 6 islands that together form the Phi Phi Islands.
+However, we recommend you visit the 4 main islands.
 These are:

 Koh Phi Phi Don

-The key highlight of this island is the Phi Phi View Point from where you can capture astonishing views of the island.
-The viewpoint is located at a height of 186 m above sea level.
-This is a popular sunset spot.
+The key highlight of this island is the Phi Phi Viewpoint where you can see astonishing views of the island.
+The viewpoint is located at a height of 186 m above sea level and is a popular sunset spot.
 So, if you are planning to visit it, do not forget to take your camera with you.

 Koh Pai or Bamboo Island